Overturned semi leading to day-long La. 30 closure Thursday

 IBERVILLE PARISH - Authorities were called to a morning crash involving an 18-wheeler on Highway 30 in St. Gabriel.

-According to the St. Gabriel Police Department, the roadway is closed at Laurie Lane.
+According to the St. Gabriel Police Department, the roadway is closed at Laurie Lane approximately 1/2 mile west of Bayou Paul Lane.

-WARNING: Officials said the entire highway closure could last until early-evening.
+WARNING: Officials said the highway was closured until further notice.
 Monitor WBRZ.com, the WBRZ Traffic reports online and on smartphone apps and watch WBRZ News 2 at 4, 5 and 6 for live traffic reports.

+Alternate routes are available.
+Drivers should detour LA 30 to LA 74 to LA327 back to LA 30.

 LA 30 is closed in both directions at Laurie Lane due to due to an overturned tractor trailer.
 Motorists are advised to use an alternate route.
 Expect heavy delays.— Baton Rouge Traffic (@BR_Traffic) March 21, 2019